Information

 What is the probability of providing farming conditions that are compatible with the aggregation behaviour of the species?

 It is low for minimal farming conditions, as densities in some ponds and raceways are potentially stress inducing (even if unclear for eggs, LARVAE, and SPAWNERS).
 It is medium for high-standard farming conditions, as densities in other ponds and raceways overlap with the range in the wild.
-Our conclusion is based on a medium amount of evidence, as wild information is missing in eggs, LARVAE, and SPAWNERS, and more farm information is missing on density-related stress.6 Aggression
+Our conclusion is based on a medium amount of evidence, as wild information is missing in eggs, LARVAE, and SPAWNERS, and further farm information is needed on density-related stress.

 There is a range of adverse reactions in species, spanning from being relatively indifferent towards others to defending valuable resources (e.g., food, territory, mates) to actively attacking opponents.